Gads Hill Train Robbery: Robbery

 On January 31, 1874, five men, believed to have been Jesse and Frank James, Cole Younger, Jim Younger and John Younger, entered the small town of Gads Hill, Missouri, and robbed the general store.
 Afterwards, they proceeded to hold the townspeople hostage inside the store.
 A train was expected to arrive there at 4:00 pm that day, but it ended up being forty-five minutes late.
-However, when it did arrive, the James-Younger gang created a bonfire on the train tracks and waved a red flag in front of it to make the train conductor stop immediately.
+When it did arrive, the James-Younger gang created a bonfire on the train tracks and waved a red flag in front of it to make the train conductor stop immediately.